fnumatic/obsidian-advanced-html-export/doc/FEAT_image-optimization.md

 # Feature Document: Image Optimization for HTML Export

 ## Overview
-Enhance the HTML export functionality by adding automatic image optimization, converting images to WebP format and compressing them to significantly reduce file sizes.
+Enhance the HTML export functionality by adding automatic image optimization using browser-native APIs, converting images to WebP format and compressing them to significantly reduce file sizes.

 ## Motivation
 Images are a major contributor to export file bloat; optimizing them allows for smaller, more portable HTML files suitable for email attachments and quick sharing.